 Traditionally the only filling in a Victoria Sandwich Cake is pure jam but I find this a bit boring so I add buttercream with the jam.
 The jam ‘should’ be raspberry but I prefer strawberry.
 I especially prefer my homemade Smooth Strawberry Jam.

 The joy of a Victoria Sandwich Cake is that it is a building block for whatever filling, topping or addition your heart desires.
-I recently used blackcurrant jam and it was a game changer – It looked and tasted gorgeous.
-I also have a morello cherry chocolate jam that I can’t wait to try.
+I recently used blackcurrant jam and it was a game changer.
+It looked and tasted gorgeous.

 Unless you are entering a strict Women’s Institute style competition, there is nothing at all wrong with customising a classic recipe to make it your own.
 Unless we’re talking about my classic scones where I take the exact opposite standpoint.

-When looking for a WI recipe link to include with my above comments, I came across this video produced by the WI Cookery School which I’ve been to a couple of times.
+When looking for a WI recipe link to include with my above comments, I came a video produced by the WI Cookery School which I’ve been to a couple of times.

 The decorating starts at around the 11 minute mark.
 You’ll see the finished cake is not exactly a showstopper!
-The rest of the video is worth a watch as although some of our techniques do differ (why would you not make 2 sponges in 2 tins Kelly?
-Why?!), for the most part I agree with many of the slightly controversial suggestions:
+The rest of the video is worth a watch as although some of our techniques do differ, for the most part I agree with many of the slightly controversial suggestions:

 - Margarine does indeed make a for a lighter and better textured cake than using butter,